alphagov/govuk-design-system/src/patterns/confirm-a-phone-number/index.md

 Ask the user to enter this code.
 Use the same pattern and time limit as when creating an account.

 If they follow the ‘Not received a text message?’ link, show them a page allowing them to request a new code.
 Do not reveal the mobile number you sent it to.

-{% call wcagNote({id: "wcag-resend-security-code-sign-in"}) %}

-<p>You must always include the link for 'Not received a text message?’ so the user can find help in a consistent way.
-This relates to <a href="https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html">WCAG 2.2 success criterion 3.2.6 Consistent help</a>.</p>
-{% endcall %}

 {{ example({group: "patterns", item: "confirm-a-phone-number", example: "resend", html: true, nunjucks: true, open: false}) }}